danriti/moleskine/faking-the-funk/README.md

 - ([Commit][31]) Create Resource class for encapsulating file handling.

+At first glance, you might think this is [overengineering][39].
+While this may be true for simple file reading (i.e. mocking GET requests), you will have to deal with more complex file handling functionality when you start mocking POST, PUT, and DELETE requests.
+Thus, starting with this level of abstraction will help you in the long run.

 Secondly, let's introduce some error handling so our mock will respond properly with a `404` if a resource is not available: